halayli/lthread/docs/socket.rst

     lthread version of read(2), with additional timeout parameter.

-    :return: Returns number of bytes read, -1 on failure and -2 on timeout.
+    :return: Returns number of bytes read.
+    :return: 0 if socket is closed.
+    :return: -1 on failure.
+    :return: -2 on timeout.

 lthread_readline
 ----------------
 .. c:function:: ssize_t lthread_readline(int fd, char **buf, size_t max, uint64_t timeout)

-    Keeps reading from fd until it hits a \n or `max` bytes.
+    Keeps reading from fd until it hits a \\n or `max` bytes.

+    :param int fd: file descriptor.
+    :param char **buf: Ptr->ptr that will contain the line read(must be freed).
+    :param size_t max: Maximum number of bytes to read before finding \\n.
+    :param timeout:  Milliseconds to wait on reading before timing out.

+    :return: Number of bytes read.
+    :return: 0 if socket is closed.
+    :return: -1 on failure.
-    :return: Number of bytes read, -1 on failure and -2 on timeout.
+    :return: -2 on timeout.

 lthread_recv_exact
 ------------------